Sean Penn's daring dealings with 'El Chapo' draw U.S. scrutiny

 MOVIE STAR AS JOURNALIST

-Even though Penn is a well known actor and was traveling to Mexico on his own dime, there is little doubt he was engaged in a journalistic endeavor when he met with one of the world's most wanted men, said George Freeman, director of the Media Law Resource Center, a non-profit group in New York.
+Even though Penn is a well known actor and was travelling to Mexico on his own dime, there is little doubt he was engaged in a journalistic endeavour when he met with one of the world's most wanted men, said George Freeman, director of the Media Law Resource Center, a non-profit group in New York.

 "Being a movie star wouldn't disqualify him from the journalistic privilege," said Freeman.